 - Evaluate the worship ministry of a congregation for its music, its inclusion of all members of the congregation in worship, and its cohesive understanding of music, evangelism, and missions.

-- Articulate how the pastor and worship leader’s ability to develop relationships, cast visions, and build organizations together determines the overall outcome of ministry goals.
+- Articulate how the pastor and the worship leader develop relationships, cast visions, and build organizations together for the overall effectiveness of ministry goals.

 Textbook readings and video (lecture) presentations

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1 Assignments.

 Discussion boards are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt for each forum.
 Each thread must be 500–600 words.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 250–300 words.
 Current Turabian format must be used.

 For each Summary-Analysis Book Report, the student will write 1,500–1,800 words (at least 2,000 for the Terry report) in current Turabian format that reviews and assesses the required textbook reading.
 Each report must be presented as a chapter-by-chapter summary-analysis, using the Summary-Analysis Book Report Template posted in Course Content> Course Guides and Assignment Instructions> Assignment Instructions> Summary-Analysis Book Reports.
 The Summary-Analysis Book Report Template shows how to do this for each book individually.